micans/pick/README.md

 ```

 In any case, `DEL` or `DELMAP` and `DELCOL` are never seen in the output, the string used
-should be chose to make the command line more legible.
+should be chosen to make the command line more legible.
+Similarly, the string `___` can be chosen
+by the user.
+It should not be among the values assigned to the keys in `delete-file.txt`, noting
+that the default value used by pick is `1`.

 The `pick` invocation if keys need to be retained is very similar, only in this case we keep
 those rows where the mapped value is *not* the same as the default (not found) value.